votoan410/reward-calculator-react/README.md

 The core idea of this application is that there will be a table that displays the users and their calculated reward points

-The data is fetched from static data in json-server (there is instruction on starting the json-server bellow)
+The data is fetched from static data in json-server hosted LOCALLY on PORT 3000 (there is instruction on starting the json-server bellow)

 # How to start the json-server

 This project has a mock json-server for data fetching.\
-to start it, run `json-server --watch db.json`
+to start it, run `npm run server` or `json-server --watch db.json`

 # Getting Started with Create React App